projectsveltos/sveltos/docs/features/multi-tenancy.md

     kind: ConfigMap
 ```

-where:
+Based on the above YAML definition, we specify the below fields:

-1. admin: identifies the tenant admin to whom permissions are granted;
+1. **admin:** Identifies the tenant admin to whom permissions are granted;
-2. clusterSelector: is a Kubernetes label selector.
+2. **clusterSelector:** Is a Kubernetes label selector.
 Sveltos uses it to detect all the clusters where permissions need to be granted;
-3. roleRefs: references ConfigMaps/Secrets each containing one or more Kubernetes [ClusterRoles/Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) defining permissions being granted to the tenant admin.
+3. **roleRefs:** References ConfigMaps/Secrets each containing one or more Kubernetes [ClusterRoles/Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) defining permissions being granted to the tenant admin.

-An example of a ConfigMap containing ClusterRole granting full edit permissions:
+An example of a ConfigMap containing a ClusterRole granting definition with full edit permissions can be found below.

 ```yaml
 apiVersion: v1